-Can Sri Lanka’s Vega make the trip?….few years ago BBCs Eric Adams asked.
+Can Sri Lanka’s Vega make the trip?…. a few years ago BBCs Eric Adams asked.
 As every upstart supercar maker discovers soon enough, it’s a long road from daydream to reality.

 We’ve been seeing Vega making waves for over half a decade to become Sri Lanka’s first car.
-We would rather call it as such, all what we built so far are not from the roots as this.
-It’s no easy building a car, especially a one in this complexity, needing 100 million lines of codes in its management software.
+We would rather call it as such, all that we built so far are not from the roots as this.
+It’s not easy building a car, especially a one in this complexity, needing 100 million lines of codes in its management software.

 Let’s look back.

-Started from Upali Mazda we only see assemblies including Micro who only wanted to make advantages of local taxation.
+Started from Upali Mazda we only see assemblies including Micro who only wanted to take advantage of local taxation.
 There were few exceptions including Kapla but cannot agree to call it cars!

 We blame the politicians for killing the project of Visionary Mr. Wijewardena, but similar projects (not necessarily automotive) died even without any political barriers.
 But the same politicians paved way for MICRO Privilege, although it wasn’t sustainable.
-Not only, some may remember infamous brand EMPEROR, the so called Made in Sri lanka car costing the country with billions of tax money.
+Not only, but some may also remember the infamous brand EMPEROR, the so-called Made in Sri Lanka car costing the country billions of tax money.

-So…it’s not the politics blocked Sri Lanka becoming a car producing nation.
+So…it’s not the politics that blocked Sri Lanka from becoming a car-producing nation.
 Then what, is it the policies?

 The global scenario.

-Australia shut its car production years ago including once blooming Holden and Toyota.
-UK was in the brim until India become the savior, but still not out of red.
-Saab of Sweden died but Volvo saved by China.
+Australia shut its car production years ago including once-blooming Holden and Toyota.
+The UK was in the brim until India become the savior, but still not out of the red.
+Saab of Sweden died but Volvo was saved by China.

 Economies of Scale.

-There were few factors contributing to be a car producing nation.
-Cost effective labor, cost of energy, component manufacturing and land mass.
-But couple of factors stood out during the past couple of decades over others.
+There were few factors contributing to being a car-producing nation.
+Cost-effective labor, cost of energy, component manufacturing, and landmass.
+But a couple of factors stood out during the past couple of decades over others.

 That is Sufficient home market (China & India) & Per capita income (USA, Japan) giving an edge over others.

-EOS played a major role in taking advantage of the global sourcing and economics, atop all other reasons to be a car making country!
+EOS played a major role in taking advantage of global sourcing and economics, atop all other reasons to be a car-making country!

 Do we have any of the above advantages?
-The answer is a big NO, and it’s not the corruption or policiless politics which hampered the development of the country.
+The answer is a big NO, and it’s not the corruption or policies politics that hampered the development of the country.

-So no wonder few infamous brands hoodwinked us in the guise of Made in Sri Lanka.
+So no wonder a few infamous brands hoodwinked us in the guise of Made in Sri Lanka.

 VEGA ~ will it go the extra mile?